gearglow/ReptiliaWithATwist/The List.md

 ### Hogwarts, Potions Classroom	1994/09/02	13:00

 History was uneventful, aside from the many odd looks people kept giving the 'new girl.'
 Charms, on the other hand...
-When Prof. Flitwick called out "Potter, Elysia" during roll, many of those looks changed to shock, and Elysia heard more than one person mutter, "oh, that's just *unfair!*"
+When Professor Flitwick called out "Potter, Elysia" during roll, many of those looks changed to shock, and Elysia heard more than one person mutter, "oh, that's just *unfair!*"

 But all of that was nothing compared to Potions.
 Friday afternoons were double periods with the Slytherins (*always the Slytherins,* thought Elysia. *Are they* trying *to set us up for failure?*), and the look on Malfoy's face as she entered was *priceless.*